Valerie Ashby

-Valerie Sheares Ashby is a chemist and university professor who currently serves as President of the University of Maryland, Baltimore County.
+Valerie Sheares Ashby is an American chemist and university professor who currently serves as president of the University of Maryland, Baltimore County.
 She was the Dean of Trinity College of Arts and Sciences at Duke University from 2015 to 2022 and formerly chair of the chemistry department at the University of North Carolina at Chapel Hill from 2012 to 2015.
 With her research group, she holds ten patents.
-On April 4, 2022 it was announced that Ashby would assume the position of president of the University of Maryland, Baltimore County.
+On April 4, 2022, it was announced that Ashby would assume the position of president of the University of Maryland, Baltimore County.

 Early life and education

 Ashby was born and grew up in Clayton, North Carolina.
 She was first introduced to science through her father, who was a high school math and science teacher.
-Ashby graduated from the University of North Carolina at Chapel Hill (UNC) with a B.A. in chemistry in 1988.
-After graduating, she worked as an agricultural and organic chemist at Rhône-Poulenc, located in the nearby Research Triangle Park.
+Ashby was graduated from the University of North Carolina at Chapel Hill (UNC) with a B.A. in chemistry in 1988.
+After her graduation, she worked as an agricultural and organic chemist at Rhône-Poulenc, located in the nearby Research Triangle Park.

 Graduate studies

 Ashby returned to UNC for graduate studies in 1989, working as a research assistant in the lab of Prof. Joseph DeSimone and completing her thesis, entitled Synthesis and Characterization of Thiophene-Based Poly(Arylene Ether Ketones) and Poly(Arylene Ether Sulfones), in 1994.
-During her graduate studies, Ashby worked as a visiting scientist at IBM's Almaden Research Center in San Jose, California in the summer of 1992, where she worked on the synthesis of thiophene-containing polyetherimides.
+During her graduate studies, Ashby worked as a visiting scientist at IBM's Almaden Research Center in San Jose, California, in the summer of 1992, where she worked on the synthesis of thiophene-containing polyetherimides.
 She also spent the summer of 1993 as a visiting scientist at the Eastman Chemical Company in Kingsport, Tennessee, where she examined the role of catalysts in the color body origin in poly(ester amide)s.